Impact

 Risk and Exploitability

-Because the flaw is in the kernel, it carries a significant impact if exploitable, although the lack of an EPSS score and KEV listing suggest no widespread, publicly available exploitation.
+Because the flaw is in the kernel, it carries a significant impact if exploitable.
+The EPSS score of < 1% indicates a very low probability of exploitation, and the vulnerability is not listed in KEV.
 The most likely attack vector would involve local or physical access to the NTB device, or a compromise that can alter driver configuration.
 Applying the patch that guards against the zero‑value case mitigates the risk.

 OpenCVE Enrichment